Carreau/phd-dissertation/parts/part3.rst

 The indentation is a three step process (:num:`Fig #figindent-time`):

-    - Approach phase at constant velocity 10µm/sec unless precised otherwise
+    - Approach phase at constant velocity 10µm/sec unless specified otherwise
     - Relaxation phase of 3 second during which both traps remain static
     - Retraction phase in which the probe trap move towards its initial position at 10µm/sec.